nramc/my-notes/docs/others/personal-finance/my-systematic-investment-framework.md

 Yes, the framework considers Hybrid funds as a separate asset class.
 To keep things simple, Hybrid is treated as its own bucket rather than splitting it into equity and debt components during rebalancing.

+**Note**: Calculated Portfolio Look-through: Total Effective Equity = ~75%."
+This ensures you don't underestimate your volatility.

 ### Strategic Target Allocation (Base)